slowdivePTG/X-ray-chemistry/KROME_documentation.md

 end do
 ```

+Usually the user could put the outputs in a `data/` directory for future convenience.

 ### `krome_subs.f90`

 In this file, some important subroutines are defined.
 The most crucial one, `coe()`, is defined to compute the reaction rates by transforming the CSV-style chemical network into Fortran expressions.
 When embedding X-ray ionization we need to modify the `coe()` subroutine generated automatically by the pre-processor.